ibm-cloud-docs/virtual-servers/vsi_dedicated_host.md

 ## Post-deployment management
 In addition to guaranteed capacity and visibility to your workloads, you can migrate your dedicated instances between dedicated hosts for maximum control over workload placement.

+## Maintenance
+Occasionally, infrastructure maintenance requires a dedicated host to restart.
+For example, the Xen hypervisor might need an update.
+If you have multiple dedicated hosts, you have the following options to minimize maintenance downtime.
+* Maintenance is done by PODs within a data center.
+You can deploy your dedicated hosts to separate PODs to spread out the required maintenance.
+* You can create a support ticket for a dedicated host to request that a scheduled maintenance be delayed.
+During that time, you can migrate dedicated instances (offline) between dedicated hosts in the same POD.

+## High availability
+If a dedicated host fails, the workloads on the dedicated host are automatically migrated to a new dedicated host.
+Dedicated instances remain dedicated throughout the lifecycle of the virtual server.

+For high availability scenarios, you might want to consider having an extra dedicated host designated.
+For example, the additional dedicated host provides you the flexibility to migrate workloads for maintenance windows.